 Urban land use theory suggests that transport infrastructure should reduce spatial concentration within subnational regions if these jurisdictions primarily consist of urban areas and their surroundings.
-This is a key prediction of the canonical monocentric city model (Alonso et al. 1964, Mills 1967, Muth 1969), in which all workers commute to a single location in the central business district (CBD).
+This is a key prediction of the canonical monocentric city model (Alonso et al. 1964, Mills 1967, Muth 1969), in which all workers commute to a single location in a central business district (CBD).
 In this model, agglomeration benefits and rents are highest in the city center but decline with distance from the CBD.
 Initially, many people choose to live near the center and pay higher rents in order to reduce their commuting times.
 Subsequent investments in transportation infrastructure increase the speed of transportation, reduce commuting costs, and increase the supply of readily accessible land, shifting this gradient outwards.
-Transportation infrastructure thus facilitates urban sprawl-the flow of people out of the city center-by turning a city's agricultural surroundings into valuable locations to live.
+Transportation infrastructure thus facilitates urban sprawl-the flow of people out of the city center-by turning a city's agricultural surroundings into valuable locations to live in.
 The model also implies that people should spread out along newly created highways (Baum-Snow 2007), just as we document above for the case of Nairobi.
-Firms also have incentives to move out of cities in response to new transportation infrastructure but they depend on a number of factors, not least how much a particular industry benefits from agglomeration economies.
-Going beyond the monocentric city model, as people and firms move out of existing urban centers, new sub-centers emerge and create replicas of CBDs that lure even more people and firms away from existing urban centers (Ogawa and Fujita 1980, Fujita and Ogawa 1982, Henderson and Mitra 1996).
+Firms also have incentives to move out of cities in response to new transportation infrastructure but this depends on a number of factors, including the degree to which a particular industry benefits from agglomeration economies.11 Beyond the monocentric city model, as people and firms move out of existing urban centers, new sub-centers emerge and create replicas of CBDs that lure even more people and firms away from existing urban centers (Ogawa and Fujita 1980, Fujita and Ogawa 1982, Henderson and Mitra 1996).

-Even though the model is highly stylized, the prediction that new or upgraded transportation infrastructure disperses economic activity away from urban agglomerations to their immediate hinterland is supported by a large and growing body of empirical evidence.
-Consider suburbanization in 20th-century America, where urban sprawl and strong population growth in cities with more developable surroundings are well documented (Burchfield et al. 2006, Saiz 2010).
-The construction of highways in the United States dramatically lowered commuting times, which increased demand for suburban residential space relative to urban one (Baum-Snow 2007).
-There is also some evidence of similar processes of diffusion around urban areas in developing countries.
+While the model is highly stylized, its prediction that new or upgraded transportation infrastructure disperses economic activity away from urban agglomerations is supported by a large and growing body of empirical evidence.
+Consider suburbanization in 20thcentury America, where researchers have documented urban sprawl and strong population growth in cities with more developable surroundings (Burchfield et al. 2006, Saiz 2010).
+The construction of highways in the United States dramatically lowered commuting times and increased demand for suburban relative to urban residential space (Baum-Snow 2007).
+There is also evidence for similar processes of diffusion around urban areas in developing countries (e.g., Bayes 2007, Zárate 2020).
 Baum-Snow et al. (2017) examine the effect of road and railway infrastructure on the spatial distribution of economic activity in China, and find that ring road investments displaced 50 percent of industrial GDP from central cities to outlying areas.
-More
+As Chinese-financed infrastructure projects in developing countries often represent a substantial proportion of local infrastructure investment in a given year, we expect them to similarly decentralize economic activity around urban areas.
+We also expect these projects to spur the formation of new sub-centers as businesses, workers, and other economic actors relocate into the periphery.

-&lt;sup>10Firms have weaker incentives than individuals since they face a more complex set of costs when leaving city centers.
-They trade agglomeration benefits off against a variety of costs.
-This gives rise to a pattern where industries relying on manufacturing and less-skilled jobs decentralize more than those with more high-skilled and managerial employment (Rossi-Hansberg et al. 2009, Baum-Snow 2014).
+11Firms have weaker incentives than individuals since they face a more complex set of costs when leaving city centers.
+They trade agglomeration benefits off against a variety of costs, giving rise to a pattern where manufacturing firms and other firms that require less-skilled jobs decentralize more than other firms (Rossi-Hansberg et al. 2009, Baum-Snow 2014).